markitosgv/JWTRefreshTokenBundle/UPGRADE-3.0.md

 Upgrading Lexik from 2.x to 3.x is its own step, with its own upgrade notes.
 Do that first, on 2.2, and confirm your application still works before coming here.

+Coming from further back than 2.2, [UPGRADE-RECTOR.md](UPGRADE-RECTOR.md) walks the whole path one release at a time.

 ## `check_path` is now required

 ```yaml